 While on the heat waves topic ... just because you have an amazing 600mm lens doesn't mean that you can create sharp images with it, even when using the fastest shutter speeds and best techniques.

 When present, heat shimmer/haze/waves will create optical distortion that will diminish the quality of long-distance photos and I encounter this issue with some frequency.
-My first use of this lens was at a soccer tournament held at an amazing venue featuring all artificial turf fields.
-While the sunny weather made this spring event remarkably comfortable to watch, sun on artificial turf spells doom for photography.
-Looking across the field, I could see the white lines dancing in the heat waves and I knew that my images were all going to be compromised.
-And, they were.
-This was a scenario were a 400mm lens would have delivered better (roughly 1/3 better) results with ideally-framed subjects as there would have had less turbulent air at the shorter subject distances.
+My first use of the 600 L IS III lens was at a soccer tournament held at an impressive venue featuring all artificial turf fields.
+While the sunny weather made this spring event remarkably comfortable to watch, sun on artificial turf spells doom for image quality.
+Looking across the field, I could see the white field lines dancing in the heat waves.
+I knew that my images were all going to be compromised and ... they were, including the sports sample image shared above (see the strange background blur?).
+This was a scenario were a 400mm lens would have delivered better (roughly 1/3 better) image quality with ideally-framed subjects (they would have had to be closer) as there would have had less turbulent air at the shorter subject distances.

-When reviewing long prime telephoto lenses, I like to the discuss optimal framing distance range.
-Image cropping is often required during post processing when a prime (non-zoom) lens was used to capture action from a fixed position as is very frequently the case with sports photography.
+When reviewing long prime telephoto lenses, I like to discuss the optimal framing distance range.
+Image cropping is often required during post-processing when a prime (non-zoom) lens is used to capture action from a fixed position, as is very frequently the case with sports photography.
 A longer focal length lens has a narrower angle of view, which of course requires you to be farther from the subject for optimal framing.
 One huge advantage that a narrower angle of view provides is a deeper optimal framing distance that provides a longer duration in which to capture an optimally-framed subject.
 That advantage can result in less cropping needed with higher resolution retained.

 Explaining that concept ... if you are photographing a running person with a 24mm lens on a full frame format DSLR, optimal framing distance to capture the entire person might be 9' (3m).
 At 18' (6m), that person would only be 1/2 of the optimal size in the frame.
 A person running at full speed will only momentarily be near that optimal distance.